-With two significant economic downturns in the past decade, all generations have taken a beating on their financial investments, and we continue to see weak returns on our investments.
+With two significant economic downturns in the past decade, all generations have taken a beating on their financial investments.
+In other words, we continue to see weak returns on our investments.
 Each generation needs to find a more reliable investment vehicle.

-In an article written by Ryan Barnes, titled “Top 10 Investments for Baby Boomers.”
+In an article by Ryan Barnes titled “Top 10 Investments for Baby Boomers.”

 http://www.investopedia.com/articles/retirement/08/investments-for-baby-boomers.asp Ryan opens his report, stating, ” The official first baby boomer started collecting Social Security payments in late 2007, beginning a long and powerful wave of boomers reaching retirement age.
 (Boomers are the generation born between 1945 and 1964)

-Even though the United States has the largest number of Baby Boomers in the world, this is not just an American phenomenon.
-Emily Brandon writes in an article titled, ” 10 Rapidly Aging Countries,” nine other nations have a higher proportion of senior citizens than the U.S.; one of which is Canada.
+Even though the United States has the most significant number of Baby Boomers globally, this is not just an American phenomenon.
+In an article titled ” 10 Rapidly Aging Countries, ” Emily Brandon writes,” nine other nations have a higher proportion of senior citizens than the U.S., one of which is Canada.

 Did you notice this first flight of Boomers turning 65 in 2007 happened at the same time as a significant economic downtown turn in the USA and the world?

-A lot of the first wave of Boomers saw their investments disappear overnight just when they needed to draw from their finances, and here we are 12 years later, and golden age dreams dashed.
+Many of the first waves of Boomers saw their investments disappear overnight just when they needed to draw from their finances, and here we are 12 years later, and golden age dreams dashed.

-Have you noticed how many ageing Boomers are working at Wal-Mart and McDonald’s?
+Have you noticed how many aging Boomers work at Wal-Mart and McDonald’s?

-How many stories have you heard about pension funds wiped out or underfunded?
-Governments from around the world had to step in with legislation to prop these pension funds.
+How many stories have you heard about wiped-out or underfunded pension funds?
+Governments worldwide had to step in with legislation to prop these pension funds.

 Lessons to be Learned from the Boomer Generation

 Boomers are a generation that saw double-digit mortgage rates and double-digit interest rate returns on investments.
-Double-digit mortgage rates are long gone, and for the average investor, so has the double-digit pace of returns on investments.
+Double-digit mortgage rates are long gone, and for the average investor, so has the double-digit pace of investment returns.

-In Barnes’s article, he goes on to list the Top 10 Investments for Baby Boomers.
-Now many of these Boomers are having to take Barne’s advice on low-interest-rate investments to fund their retirement.
+Barnes lists the Top 10 Investments for Baby Boomers in his article.
+Many Boomers must take Barne’s advice on low-interest-rate investments to fund their retirement.
 Barnes has U.S. Treasuries at the top of his list, and over the last couple of years, the average U.S. Treasury investor has seen a return of just over 2%.

 Barnes puts Real Estate Investment near the bottom of his list.
-Barnes does not give investment real estate the due it is worth; the principal pay down on an average mortgage provides you with a much higher rate of return on your initial down payment than a mere 2%.
+However, Barnes does not give investment real estate the due it is worth; the principal paydown on an average mortgage provides a much higher return rate on your initial down payment than a mere 2%.

 Eye Opener – Return on Your Original Home’s Down Payment

-If you look at the 10-year chart of the Dow Jones stock index starting January 2006 and carrying through to August 2016, you will find throughout the past ten years; this equals only a 4.61% annual return.
+Looking at the 10-year chart of the Dow Jones stock index starting January 2006 and carrying through to August 2016, you will find throughout the past ten years, this equals only a 4.61% annual return.

 Think about what having investment real estate as a portion of your financial portfolio would mean to the health of your returns.

-With the youngest Boomer turning 55 in 2019, crunch time is just off on the horizon, but there is a large enough window to take advantage of some great positive cash flow opportunities.
+With the youngest Boomer turning 57 in 2021, crunch time is just off on the horizon.
+Similarly, a large enough window exists to take advantage of some great positive cash flow opportunities.